Senior Farmers' Market Nutrition Program

-Eligible foods are fresh, unprepared, Alaskan-grown fruits, berries, vegetables and herbs.
+Eligible foods are fresh, unprepared, Alaskan-grown fruits, berries, vegetables, herbs and honey.
 Processed or prepared foods are not eligible.
-Honey and cider are examples of foods that are not eligible for the program.
+Cider is an example of a food that is not eligible for the program.
 Alaskan products such as fish or shellfish are not eligible.

 How do I know which markets are authorized to accept coupons?

-When your coupons are issued to you, you will be given a list of eligible Farmers' Markets and farm stands in your area.
+When your coupons are issued to you, you will be given a list of eligible Farmers' Markets, farm stands and farms in your area.

 How do I find out how to store and prepare these foods?

-Your WIC agency or senior center will provide information on the nutritional value, methods of storage and recipes when you get your coupons.
+Your distribution agency will provide information on the nutritional value, methods of storage and recipes when you get your coupons.
 You can also ask farmers for tips when you redeem your coupons.